oucss/HTB_Member_Writeups/irked/irked.md

 So it is pretty easy to see the answer by looking at the payload that has been crafted.
 It sends **AB**

-characters and this is the answer.
+characters - this is the answer.

 Now the fun stuff, I want to see will the exploit work!!